 How to Calculate Reorder Point

-Lead time can also be calculated for the product using a simple formula or by contacting your supplier.
+Lead time can also be calculated for the product using a simple formula or by using a lead time calculator.
 With these three numbers in hand, it's as simple as plugging them into the formula above to determine that product's reorder point.
 Repeat as necessary for each item in your inventory.

 Optimal Reorder Point & Optimal Reorder Point Formula